IT departments need to make web application resiliency a priority, and DNS plays an important part in that.

-Matt Torrisi, a senior solutions engineer at Oracle Dyn, will give an in-depth presentation on multi-platform DNS and web application resiliency at next week’s Velocity conference in San Jose.
-He’ll also give a live online training course on the topic on June 26.
+Matt Torrisi, a senior solutions engineer at Oracle Dyn, gave an in-depth presentation on web application resiliency and multi-platform DNS at the O’Reilly Velocity Conference in San Jose, Calif. and taught an online training course on the topic.

 In this Q&A, Torrisi discusses the importance of resilient applications and the pros and cons of having multiple DNS platforms.

 Why is web application resiliency so important today?

 Time and money.
 If you have an application and you’re running a business, you have a vested interest in staying online to perform whatever it is your organization is doing.

 We would build an N+1 configuration for anything.
 We have multiple servers, multiple load balancers, multiple transit, multiple hosting.
 We’re so used to having multiple anything.
 But for whatever reason, we as an industry have settled on having just one DNS provider.
 That needs to change.